jandaloro13/jandaloro13.github.io/README.md

 ## Overview
 This portfolio showcases my projects in communications and complete academic and professional experiences.
 It serves as an interactive supplement to my resume and provides a structured view of my accomplishments.

-The site was built using **HTML** and **CSS**, with a focus on clean design, accessibility, and easy navigation.

 ## Website
 **Live Site:** [https://jandaloro13.github.io/](https://jandaloro13.github.io/)

-The website is hosted via **GitHub Pages** and optimized for desktop and mobile viewing.
-No installation or local setup is required.

 ## Structure
 Each HTML page corresponds to a distinct area of focus within the portfolio: